csdms/babelizer/docs/source/example.rst

 The final step in wrapping the *heat* model is to add metadata used by the `Python Modeling Tool`_, *pymt*.
-CSDMS is developing a set of standards, the `CSDMS Model Metadata`_, that provides a detailed and formalized description of a model.
+CSDMS develops a set of standards, the `CSDMS Model Metadata`_, that provides a detailed and formalized description of a model.
 The metadata allow *heat* to be run and and :term:`coupled <model coupling>`